What it does

 Ultimately, if it is successful, this new breed of treatment will be used in combination with PD-1 inhibitors to tackle the killer disease.

-In April, Faron was given the green light to broaden the scope of its phase I/II cancer trial after a review of the interim data.
+Faron was also given the green light to broaden the scope of its phase I/II cancer trial after a review of the interim data.

 Traumakine has been rejuvenated following the disappointment over its phase III trial result.